Frequently Asked Questions

 - Have a history of cancer(except non-melanoma skin cancer) within the past five years

-If you do not meet the above screening criteria and are still concerned about your risk for lung cancer, you should speak with your physician about a referral to a pulmonologist (lung specialist) to discuss the risks and benefits of a lung cancer screening.
+For those who don’t meet the above screening criteria, a physician’s order is required.
+Please speak with your physician or call 479-695-0081 to schedule an appointment with a pulmonologist (lung specialist) to discuss the risks and benefits of screening.

 Screening cost: FREE

-Lung Cancer screenings consist of a low-dose CT scan – a quick and painless scan.
-There are a limited number of lung cancer screening programs in the nation, and the majority charge a fee.
-The NWA Lung Cancer Screening Program provides the annual low-dose screening CT at no charge.
-We believe that individuals at high risk of developing lung cancer should have access to this life saving test without worry of cost.
-Please note: While annual lung screening CT exam is free, any additional testing and/or evaluation should be covered by your insurance.
+Lung cancer screening consists of a low-dose CT scan – a quick and painless scan.
+NWA Lung Cancer Screening Program provides the CT at no charge.
+We believe that individuals at high risk of developing lung cancer should have access to this life saving test.
+Please note: While lung screening CT exam is free, any additional testing and/or evaluation should be covered by your insurance.